yazanzaid00/pepse-game/README.md

 ## Notes & Credits

-* Uses the DanoGameLab framework and course-supplied utilities.
+* Uses the DanoGameLab framework and utilities.